 Richard Balme is a Sciences Po-Columbia Alliance Visiting Professor.
 He is Professor at the Paris School of International Affairs, Scientific Advisor to the Master In international Public Management, and Senior Fellow at the Centre for European Studies in Sciences Po.
-Richard Balme will be visiting Columbia University (SIPA) in the academic year 2016 - 2017 (Spring).
+Richard Balme will be visiting Columbia University (SIPA) in the Spring semester of 2018.

 Richard Balme has previously taught public policy analysis, comparative politics and international relations.
 His current research interests cover EU-China relations, comparative environmental governance, and climate change policy and diplomacy.
 Currently, he is also Director of the programme Governance and Globalization for Sciences Po in China.
 Among his recent publications are European Governance and Democracy: Power and Protest in the European Union, (with D. Chabanet, Rowman and Littlefield 2008) and Europe-Asia Relations: Building Multilateralisms, (with B. Bridges, Palgrave, 2008).

 Lenfest-Earth Institute Professor of Natural Resource Economics

 Scott Barrett Columbia-École Polytechnique Alliance Visiting Professor.
 He is Lenfest-Earth Institute Professor of Natural Resource Economics in the School of International and Public Affairs at Columbia University.
 He will be visiting École Polytechnique, Department of Economics during the Spring 2017 semester.

 Columbia-École Polytechnique Alliance Visiting Professor.
 He is Professor of Physics at Columbia University and is currently visiting the École Polytechnique Center of Theorethical Physics in the 2015-2016 academic year. - See more at: http://alliance.columbia.edu/current-visiting-professors#sthash.9Zoiz7gy.dpuf